-The Trustee, having considered these reports, has concluded that to the end of 2021, the Plan's core member requests and financial transactions had overall been processed promptly and accurately during the period covered by this statement.
+The Trustee, having considered these reports, has concluded that to the end of 2022, the Plan's core member requests and financial transactions had overall been processed promptly and accurately during the period covered by this statement.
 A small number of members have experienced service delivery that has not been within the agreed SLAs.
-Isio has taken several steps to improve the service delivery, including replacing the old administration team with a new team which, importantly, sits within the same office as the core consulting team that has worked with the Trustee and Plan for a number of years.
+Isio have continued to make improvements to their service delivery and there is regular dialogue with the Pensions Manager regarding any outstanding actions.
 The Trustee is monitoring the improvements in service delivery closely with reference to individual member experiences and the SLAs.

-The Trustee is hoping to introduce online member access to information about individual member investments within the Money Purchase section of the Plan very shortly.
-We are working with Isio to agree the terms associated with the provision of this service.
+The Trustee has introduced online member access to information about individual member investments within the Money Purchase section of the Plan in November 2022.